XpiritCommunityEvents/HOL/codespaces.md

 # Using Code Spaces on your repository
 During this Technical Bootcamp, you have already had some hands-on experience working with Code Spaces.
-In this hands-on lab, we'll dive a bit deeper and have the goal to have you  extend your Code Spaces installation with a plugin you not already have installed.
+In this hands-on lab, we'll dive a bit deeper and have the goal to have you  extend your Code Spaces installation with an extension you not already have installed.

 Navigate to your Code Space.
 If you have not yet started your Code Space, from your repository on the tab `Code`, click the `Code` button, select `Code Spaces` and `New codespace`.
+Once you are in your Code Space, you can follow the next steps to add an extension to your Code Space.

 ![Code Spaces - Settings](./images/codespacesextensions.PNG)